Sydney Trains A and B sets: A sets

 The joint venture between Downer EDi Rail and Hitachi was established to design, manufacture and commission the A sets.
 The stainless steel bodies were partially constructed by CNR Changchun Railway Vehicles in China before being shipped to Downer EDI's Cardiff Locomotive Workshops facility in New South Wales for final assembly, testing and commissioning.
+This was the first export of any rail vehicle by China to a developed country.
 The manufacturing facility at Cardiff received an upgrade of over $20 million to cater for the needs of the project.
 Other infrastructure works included the construction of the Auburn Maintenance Centre and new substations at various locations around the network.

 A four car pre-production test train was built to test the train sub-systems and compatibility with the Sydney suburban network.
 This was intended to allow any issues with the train to be corrected before the production trains entered service.
 The test train was expected to perform trial runs from mid 2009, but did not begin network testing until April 2010.
 The pre-production train concluded testing in August 2010.
 The first production set began network testing in August 2010 and by November 2010, three sets were undergoing testing.